YourDevocean/ocean_ai_poc/README.md

 ### Document Ingestion

-Add documents to your knowledge base:
+Add documents to your knowledge base using either the web interface or command line:

+#### Web Upload (Recommended for most users)
+Use the "Upload Documents" tab in the Streamlit web interface for an intuitive drag-and-drop experience with progress tracking and batch upload support.

+#### Command Line Interface

 #### Single File
 ```bash